ashggan/DHIS2/README.md

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-# DHIS2
+# DHIS2Frontend Task - Option 2

+- Build a React application that fetches and renders the list of dashboards available to a DHIS2 user.

+## installations & setup

+`yarn intall ` & to run the app locall `yarn run dev`